 The first national conference on farmer cluster groups with Natural England was a ‘swell’ event.
+(UPDATE: the application form for facilitation funding to support Enviro Land Management schemes, but in March 2025 the funding ended)

 Sir John, who triggered the idea of landscape scale conservation (Making Space for Nature), wrote on a slide that he found ‘the Farmer Clusters initiative so brilliant’ for moving in the right direction towards land sharing for people and nature.